guyllaumedemers/UE-AVVM/README.md

 ### Transaction Sample

 This GameFeature plugin is a sample plugin for caching statistics captured during gameplay events.
-Transaction payload are parsed using unreal json object and store statistic properties via a string property making the replication process lightweight.
+Transaction payload are parsed using Unreal json object and store statistics via a string field.
 The overall system support replication of transactions to all clients who can preview the latest updates from systems such as a leaderboard, after action report and more.

 ### Inventory Sample